pymocky/pymocky/README.rst

             errors: []
          body_image: images/image1.png
          body_python: files/dummy.py
+         sys_path_list: ["auto"]

 You can use "body_raw", "body_file", "body_json", "body_image" or "body_python" as response type.

+When you use "body_python" you can add array "sys_path_list" and pymocky will add these paths to "sys.path" list.
+The list of "sys.path" is reloaded to original (when pymocky start is stored a copy of this list) everytime that YAML files are parsed again.
+When you use "auto" in the array, the path will be the directory of python file to be execute.

 .. code-block::